suhadewan/MEal/README.md

 recipes based on the things that they have.
-They should also be able to use the calendar feature to do weekly meal preps and the reward system that we plan to implement will help to motivate them to make their meals.
+They should also be able to use the calendar feature to do weekly meal preps and the reward system that we plan to implement will help motivate them to make their meals.
 We plan to use this API: https://serpapi.com/recipes-results to search for the recipes based on the things that the